CryptoManufaktur-io/dogecoind-docker/README.md

 To deploy:

-`cp default.env .env`, and set the RPC username and password
+`cp default.env .env`, set `COMPOSE_FILE` if you are going to use an external network or a local traefik

-Set `COMPOSE_FILE` if you are going to use an external network or a local traefik
+`docker-compose run --rm rpcuser USERNAME`, then set the `RPCAUTH` variable in `.env`

-`docker-compose up -d`
+`docker-compose up -d dogecoind`

 If there's a new release of dogecoind, pull it with `docker-compose build --no-cache`